 East Waste is administered in accordance with the Local Government Act, the Authority’s Charter, and various policies and codes.

 East Waste’s Charter outlines our role and key functions – the collection and disposal of waste and recycling in an environmentally responsible, effective, efficient, economic and competitive manner.
 The Charter also covers educational responsibilities for both councils and the community as well as the procedures and policies surrounding board powers, meetings, reporting and general management of the Authority.
-The Charter for East Waste was gazetted on 29 November 2012.
+The current version of the Charter for East Waste was gazetted on 24 September 2015.
+Click here to download a copy of the Charter.

 Our Charter sits within the broader context of the Local Government Act, which is designed to promote better government; encourage community participation in local government; and provide an effective, efficient and accountable system.
 It also encourages local governments to provide appropriate and ecologically-sustainable services.
 The Audit and Risk Management Committee was established according to the Act to review East Waste’s accounting and financial management systems as well as annual financial statements and liaise with external auditors.